KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 ### Step 3 — Separate Claim Status

-State what level of claim is being made.
+State what status of claim is being made.

 > This is not yet direct-copy evidence.
 It is a structural adjacency with possible provenance significance.

 ### Step 4 — Preserve Forensic Caution Without Dismissal

-> The cautious phrasing would be: “This pattern is meaningful and worth documenting; intent remains unverified.”
+> The cautious phrasing would be: "This pattern is meaningful and worth documenting; intent remains unverified."

 ### Step 5 — Help Produce the Artifact

-Move toward the user’s actual need.
+Move toward the user's actual need.

 > I can turn this into a note, exhibit, glossary entry, MPX clarification, or appropriation-case draft.